Please, call me Aaron! Trail Zealot is my website’s name.

-If I'm interested in something, I approach it with passion and energy (perhaps too much at times).
-I have loved hiking steep trails ever since I found it as a latecomer.
-I've become a bit fanatical about its benefits and what it can do for people.
-Hiking is my religion, you might call me an evangelist.
+When I am interested in something, I approach it with passion and energy (perhaps too much at times).
+I have loved hiking steep trails ever since I began a few years ago.
+From personal experience, I have become a bit fanatical about its benefits and what it can do for people.
+If hiking is my religion, you might call me an evangelist.
 The name Trail Zealot is a nod to that tendency of mine.

 Seriously, drop me a line.
-I mean it.
-If there's anything you'd like to say to me or ask me, please don't hold back!
-I'm the only person who has worked on this project so far.
+If there's anything you would like to say to me or ask me, please don't hold back!
+I am the only person who works on this project.
 More eyeballs and brains are a great thing.
-If you have a question about hiking, anything at all, I'll do my best to answer it.
-I might integrate my response into the website too, which only makes it better.
+If you have a question about hiking, or anything at all, I will do my best to answer it.
+I might integrate my response into the website too, which can only make it better.